lightcopy/parquet-index/README.md

 ## Linking
 The `parquet-index` package can be added to Spark by using the `--packages` command line option.
-For example, run this to include it when starting the spark shell (Scala 2.10.x):
+For example, run this to include it when starting `spark-shell` (Scala 2.10.x):
 ```shell
  $SPARK_HOME/bin/spark-shell --packages lightcopy:parquet-index:0.1.0-s_2.10
 ```